TheBoyMoe/Course-Web-Apps/FullStackApps/rithm-school/012-men-and-encryption/README.md

     * validate - when a document is validated
     * save - when a document is saved
     * when a document is removed

  * we can use these features to hash the users password and save it the the user to the database.
+ * pre- and post- save hooks are not executed on update(), findOneAndUpdate(), and other update methods.
+When we need to update a user's password, we need to find first find the actual document, modify the document and then call save() to trigger the pre-save hook to save the updated password.